WB-PIDA-Data-Science-Shop/pigographs/README.md

 `data-raw/source`

-Data Analysis: source all analysis and plotting scripts at `analysis`
+Data Analysis: source all analysis and plotting scripts at `analysis` for reproducibility

-Simply knit this document (README.Rmd) or run the setup chunk at the
+Simply knit this document (README.Rmd) or, after step 1, run the following code:
-top:

 ``` r
 library(here)